-In accordance with School Board Policy 237, the use of telephone paging devices, commonly referred to as beepers, cell phones or other similar devices may be permitted during the school day through limited use areas.
-Cell phones and the like may be used in appropriate areas and times during the school day.
+In accordance with School Board Policy 237, the use of electronic devices or other similar devices may be permitted during the school day through limited use areas.
+Cell phones and the like may only be used in appropriate areas and times during the school day as noted or permitted by individuals in direct supervision of students.
+Please see policy 237 for a list of Board Authorized Uses.
+The primary device for student use should be the district issued iPad.

 Cell phone / electronic device use areas are identified as such:

 Red Zones: Cell phone and electronic device use is prohibited.
-(Bathrooms, Locker Rooms, Identified Classrooms, etc.)
+(Bathrooms, Pool and Gym Locker Rooms, Classrooms, etc.)

 Yellow Zones: Cell phone and electronic device use is at the discretion of the teacher, staff member, administrator, or school official.
-(Identified classrooms, Common Areas, etc.)
+(Common Areas outside of instructional time, etc.)

 Green Area: Appropriate Cell phone and electronic device use is permitted.
-(Common Areas, Identified Classrooms, etc.)
+(Buses, before & after instructional time etc.)

-A student who fails to recognize and/or follow the cell phone procedure may receive disciplinary consequences for Inappropriate Use of Technology, Classroom-School Disruption, and/or Defiance/Disrepect.
+A student who fails to recognize and/or follow the cell phone procedure may receive disciplinary consequences for Inappropriate Use of Technology, Classroom-School Disruption, and/or Defiance/Disrespect.
 Taking pictures, video, and the like of other students, staff, teachers, or school officials is prohibited without their permission.
-Posting inappropriate comments and/or images, videos, or other media of students, staff, teachers, or school officials to social media is prohibited and may constitute Cyber-Bullying/Harassment and may result in disciplinary action.
-The office counter phone is made available to students for the purpose of contacting a parent during the_school day.
-Parents/guardians call the school office if you need to get a message to your child.
+Posting inappropriate comments and/or images, videos, or other media of students, staff, teachers, or school officials to social media is prohibited and mav constitute Cvber-Bullying/Harassment and may result in disciplinary action.
+The office counter phone is made available to students for the purpose of contacting a parent during the school day.
+We encourage parents/guardians to call the school office if you need to get a message to your child.
+Activity sponsors or athletic coaches of a trip/off site activity have the authority to allow for use to contact parents/make pick up arrangements, etc.